Passover, the Story

 Modified Version

-For many, this would seem to be a reasonable statement because this reflects the present-day acceptance, by most, of a modified version of the Hasidic/Pharisaic practice of Passover and Unleavened Bread which encompasses the dates of Abib 14-21 with the result of an observance consisting of 8 days.
-Continue reading “The Math of Passover & Unleavened Bread”
+For many, this statement seems reasonable because it reflects the contemporary acceptance, by most people, of a modified version of the Hasidic/Pharisaic practice of Passover and Unleavened Bread.
+This modified practice encompasses the dates from Abib 14 to Abib 21, resulting in a total observance of 8 days.

 Passover & Water Baptism – Pt.
 1